7amou3/XtraUpload/README.md

    1. First install EF core tools, open a terminal and type `dotnet  tool install --global dotnet-ef`
    1. In the publish folder edit *appsettings.json* by providing your db connection string (XtraUpload support both MySql and Sql databases) [Database config](https://photos.app.goo.gl/fqz4A5WC5Yrhb1Z38)
-   1. Generate a Migration file: in a terminal navigate to the root folder XtraUpload-master and type `dotnet ef migrations add MyMigrationName -p ./Database/XtraUpload.Database.Migrations -s XtraUpload.WebApp` you should get the following result:  [Migration folder](https://photos.app.goo.gl/4GoWuAocxoKHYVLw8)
+   1. Generate a Migration file: in a terminal navigate to the root folder XtraUpload-master and type `dotnet ef migrations add MyMigrationName -p ./Database/XtraUpload.Database.Migrations -s XtraUpload.WebApi` you should get the following result:  [Migration folder](https://photos.app.goo.gl/4GoWuAocxoKHYVLw8)
-   1. Now that we have the migration folder we can generate the sql script, in the same terminal type: `dotnet ef migrations script -o ./Database/XtraUpload.Database.Migrations/script.sql -p ./Database/XtraUpload.Database.Migrations -s XtraUpload.WebApp`, you should get the following result: [Sql file](https://photos.app.goo.gl/cJgnnNq3nxwaLhvCA)
+   1. Now that we have the migration folder we can generate the sql script, in the same terminal type: `dotnet ef migrations script -o ./Database/XtraUpload.Database.Migrations/script.sql -p ./Database/XtraUpload.Database.Migrations -s XtraUpload.WebApi`, you should get the following result: [Sql file](https://photos.app.goo.gl/cJgnnNq3nxwaLhvCA)
    1. Update your database with the generated sql script, you can either import the script.sql directly to your MySql server interface or run the following command
- `dotnet ef database update MyMigrationName -p ./Database/XtraUpload.Database.Migrations -s XtraUpload.WebApp` you should see the newly generated  [database](https://photos.app.goo.gl/z5XZvwgKRb4KBzaW9).
+ `dotnet ef database update MyMigrationName -p ./Database/XtraUpload.Database.Migrations -s XtraUpload.WebApi` you should see the newly generated  [database](https://photos.app.goo.gl/z5XZvwgKRb4KBzaW9).
- *PS*: if you would like to run the command, you need to update the *ConnectionString* in *XtraUpload.WebApp/appsettings.json* if you got any error, please make sure you provide the correct database connection string in _XtraUpload.WebApp/appsettings.json_
+ *PS*: if you would like to run the command, you need to update the *ConnectionString* in *XtraUpload.WebApi/appsettings.json* if you got any error, please make sure you provide the correct database connection string in _XtraUpload.WebApi/appsettings.json_
-1. Run the application: the .NET runtime came with kestrel webserver, you can start  this http server by running the command`dotnet XtraUpload.WebApp.dll` navigate to localhost:5000/login you should get the following [login page](https://photos.app.goo.gl/TLerv4DRMrUU9tgZ8)
+1. Run the application: the .NET runtime came with kestrel webserver, you can start  this http server by running the command`dotnet XtraUpload.WebApi.dll` navigate to localhost:5000/login you should get the following [login page](https://photos.app.goo.gl/TLerv4DRMrUU9tgZ8)
 PS: I moved the publish folder to desktop you can put it wherever you like on your server, `/var/www/` for instance.
 1. The default admin account credentials are:
 	email: admin@admin.com